DianaNites/nupe/README.md

 # NuPe

-A `no_std` capable library for both reading and writing PE files
+A stable, `no_std` capable library for both reading and writing PE files

 This crate is a Work-In-Progress